jccuevas/cpp-docs.es-es/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parámetros

-`complexNum` El número complejo cuyo módulo determinarse.
+*complexNum* el número complejo cuyo módulo se va a determinar.

 ### <a name="return-value"></a>Valor devuelto